This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 How To Serve

 There are so many ways to serve these cottage cheese blueberry muffins!
 Enjoy them as a snack or for breakfast.
 I love enjoying these muffins with protein coffee and a cottage cheese fruit bowl.
-They are also delicious with other breakfast staples such as our cottage cheese scrambled eggs, cottage cheese bagels, or cottage cheese egg bites.
+They are also delicious with other breakfast staples such as our protein-packed cottage cheese quiche, cottage cheese scrambled eggs, cottage cheese bagels, or cottage cheese egg bites.
 Or, serve them with a yogurt bowl drizzled with honey and granola.

 Expert Tips